THE OFFICIAL HOME OF

 Our JLAB team has also performed exceptionally well.
-This year’s JLAB team is being commanded by Larry Caceres.
 In JLAB, the JROTC Leadership and Academic Bowl, cadets compete virtually, taking online tests which assess their knowledge of math, reading comprehension, grammar, leadership and many more.
-As of now we are still waiting to hear the result on the placement scores to see if we qualified for Level 2, but we are rooting for our Bulldogs.
+Our Academic Team scored an --% on the Level 1 Test, which will most likely result in them moving on to Level 2.
+If they progress once more, they win an all-expenses paid trip to Washington DC to compete nationally!

-If you are unfamiliar with our program and what we do, the Junior Reserve Officer Training Corps (JROTC) Program is dedicated to inspiring and promoting leadership, character and community service among its members.
-We do this by providing our students, or ‘cadets,’ with real hands-on leadership experience through the implementation of our student run program.
-Cadets are given responsibility for managing and leading one another in a variety of teams, classes and many other activities.
-There is zero obligation for cadets to join the military, and in fact the vast majority of those enrolled in JROTC do not elect to serve after high school.
+If you are unfamiliar with our program and what we do, the Junior Reserve Officer Training Corps (JROTC) Program is dedicated to inspiring and promoting leadership, character, and community service among its members.
+We do this by providing our students, or ‘cadets,’ with hands-on leadership experience through the implementation of our student-run program.
+Cadets are responsible for one another in various teams, classes, and many other activities.
+There is no obligation for cadets to join the military, and most of those enrolled in JROTC do not elect to serve after high school.

-Our Battalion is led by senior Lieutenant Colonel Hayden Wilding.
-He is a member of the AICE Program and is on the Raider Team in JROTC.
+Our Battalion is led by senior Cameron Ehrlich.
+He is the Raiders captain.
 So far, under his direction, the Battalion Staff have begun drafting several ideas for both the Continuous Improvement and Service-Learning Project.
-Each year the Bulldog Battalion decides on something in JROTC that we wish to ameliorate.
+Each year the Bulldog Battalion decides on something in JROTC that we wish to improve.
 Past Continuous Improvements have included better Physical Training, more promotions, and more consistent Uniform Wear.
 In addition, every year the Battalion completes a Service-Learning Project.
 As a program, we work together to accomplish a volunteer event in our community.
 These events are typically planned for months and require the full attention of several of the Battalion Staff to complete.

-Overall, it is shaping up to be a great year for Sarasota High’s JROTC program.
+Overall, it is shaping up to be a wonderful year for Sarasota High’s JROTC program.
 Let's go Bulldogs!

 JROTC Mainsail Newsletter (February 2023)